davidson16807/periodic-table-anki-decks/README.md

 So in short, we're going to be learning how to visualize the table.

-The four functions above are stored within a flashcard deck called "positions".
+The four functions above are stored within a flashcard deck called "positions.csv".
 It represents functions using close completions of elements as they would appear in the periodic table.
 This way, you can learn the periodic table using a combination of visual and textual cues, picking whichever you prefer to focus on.
 Elements are depicted using html to maximize portability: unlike other decks that contain images, this deck will render correctly if you take it to other computer using Anki's sync functionality.

 I recommend you learn the "positions" deck in order.
 I've ordered the deck roughly by how frequent the elements occur in the universe, so the first things you remember should be the most applicable to real life.
 This way, if you get bored and don't want to learn the deck anymore you've still maximized the value you'll have gotten out of it.

 You might also be wondering what to do if you want to learn atomic numbers or symbols.
-I've created separate decks, "numbers" and "symbols", that store additional functions:
+I've created separate decks, "numbers.csv" and "symbols.csv", that store additional functions:

 * given an element, produce the element's symbol
 * given a symbol, produce the element